purescript-react-basic-mui/purescript-react-basic-mui/README.md

 #### Handling subcomponents with props

-There are many places in MUI where we need to pass subcomponent and its props as a part of main component props (like `BackdropProps` and `BackdropComponent` in the case of `Modal`).
+There are many places in the MUI lib where we need to pass subcomponent and its props as a part of main component props (like `BackdropProps` and `BackdropComponent` in the case of `Modal`).
 Currently we handle such scenarios through unsafe `Foreign` value.

 #### Theming